Electronic Materials: E-books, E-audio and E-magazines:

-The Library has eight workstations available in the adult area.
+The Library has seven public computers available in the adult area.
 There are 2 in the teen area and 2 in the children's area that are filtered.
 Stop at the Information Desk and ask for an available computer!
 These stations may be reserved in advance either in person or by telephoning the Library.
 Use is limited to one half hour if others are waiting.

 Portland Library is a Wi-Fi Hot Spot!
 Library patrons can experience free wireless Internet access just about anywhere in the building using their own laptop computers, tablets or smart phones.